scalyr/scalyr-tool/README.md

         The filter specifies which log records to return.
 It uses the same syntax as the "Expression" field in the [log view](https://www.scalyr.com/events?mode=log).

-    --version
-        Prints the current version number of this tool.
-    --token=xxx
-        Specify the API token.
-For this command, should be a "Read Logs" token.
-    --verbose
-        Writes detailed progress information to stderr.
     --start=xxx
         Specify the beginning of the time range to query.
 Uses the same syntax as the "Start" field is the log view.
 Defaults to 1 day ago, or to 1 day before the end time if an end time is given.